 If you’ve been feeling sad and lonely, here are 8 ways to beat loneliness.

-With this in mind, in this article I will be sharing 8 specific habits to beat loneliness.
+In this article I will be sharing 8 specific habits to beat loneliness.
+Let’s get started.

-Below are 8 habits to explore right now.
+Below are 8 habits to help you to beat loneliness.

 If you’re feeling lonely, then one of the best things you can do for yourself is to help other people.